-CDS Two Rivers 250 State Street Brewer, ME 04412 P: 207-947-8493 F: 207-990-4819 More information is available at www.maine.gov/doe/learning/cds
+CDS Two Rivers 797 Wilson St. suite 2 Brewer, ME 207-947-8493 www.maine.gov/doe/learning/cds

-Parent involvement:

-PNCC has an open door policy that encourages families to visit the program at any time.
+Parent Involvement: PNCC has an open-door policy that encourages families to visit the program at any time.
 We welcome family comments and suggestions about our program.
-Parent-Teacher conferences will be arranged as needed, on request of parent or Lead Teacher/Coordinator.
+Parent-Teacher conferences will be arranged as needed, on request of parent/legal guardian or lead teacher.